dr-daisuke-urano/Plant-Hyperspectral/README.md

 # Leaf Color Patterns Highlighted with Spectral Components Analysis
-This is the official implementation for Krishnamoorthi S et al. (2024) STAR\*Protocol.
+This is the official implementation for Krishnamoorthi S et al. (under review) STAR\*Protocol.

 ## Summary
 Leaf color patterns in nature exhibit remarkable diversity related to chemical properties and structural leaf features.
 Hyperspectral imaging captures such diverse color patterns with high spectral resolution.
 Hyperspectral image data are stored as 3D cubes with spatial and spectral dimensions (x, y, and λ).
 With over 100 spectral channels, specialized analysis is needed to extract and visualize biologically meaningful data.
 Spectral component analysis is a powerful technique for extracting complex spectral patterns from leaf reflectance.
 By projecting hyperspectral images onto decomposed components, this method can reveal distinct color patterns and, in some cases, identify previously undetectable features on leaves.
 This protocol outlines the steps for correcting uneven lighting, identifying spectral components, and projecting hyperspectral cubes onto these components to highlight specific spectral features.